TN Live Music Fund

 Who will receive grants:

-Independent performance venues
+Live music and performance venues

 What amount will these grant awards be?